 Artificial Intelligence Policies Among Federal Grantmakers – March 2025

 The utilization of artificial intelligence in grant proposals has shaken up the federal grant-seeking landscape.
 Many federal funders have issued policies to encourage the appropriate use of AI or limit its usage in federal proposals.
-This session will cover those major federal policies, enabling faculty to ensure compliance with new guidance on the use of AI.
+This session covers those major federal policies, enabling faculty to ensure compliance with new guidance on the use of AI.

 What Deadline?!
 Keeping yourself & Others On-Track in Grant Development – October 2024